 Besides numerous performances with his own ensemble a nocte temporis, his last two seasons have been highlighted by the jubilee-production celebrating the 30th anniversary of the Concert Spirituel („L'Opéra des Opéras", recorded and released by Alpha Classics) as well as in two international concert-tours with Les Arts Florissants.
 He also performed the title-role in Rameau’s Pygmalion at the Dijon Opera and made his debuts at the Théâtre royal de la Monnaie (Tamino in Die Zauberflöte) and at the Staatsoper Berlin (Hippolyte in Hippolyte et Aricie under the baton of Sir Simon Rattle).

-His opera plans in 2019/20 include his role debut as Nadir (Les Pêcheurs de perles) at the Toulon Opera, Purcell's King Arthur at the Staatsoper Berlin and Rameau's Pygmalion at the Grand Théâtre in Luxembourg.
-In concert, he is for the first time performing the Evangelist in J.S.
-Bach's St. Matthew's-Passion with the Collegium Vocale Gent, Philippe Herreweghe conducting.
-He is also touring two new releases (by Alpha Classics) with a nocte temporis: Orphée aux enfers by M.A.
+In 2019/20 he made his role debut as Nadir (Les Pêcheurs de perles) at the Toulon Opera and was also guest at the Staatsoper Berlin (Purcell's King Arthur) and at the Grand Théâtre in Luxembourg (title role in Rameau's Pygmalion).
+He toured two new releases (by Alpha Classics) with a nocte temporis: Orphée aux enfers by M.A.
 Charpentier in co-production with Vox Luminis, and Dumesny, haute-contre de Lully, with a nocte temporis appearing for the first time in full orchestra size.
 The „Dumesny“ album has been awarded the Grand Prix du disque of the Charles Cros Academy and a Diapason d'or, among others.